symonr9/gospel-initiative/README.md

 4. Go to `gospel-initiative-backend` repo and run `node app.js` in project directory.
    - Also run `npx prisma studio` for Prisma Studio DB editor.

+Notes:
-Note: The phone device you are trying to connect to must be on the same WiFi network as the laptop.
+- The phone device you are trying to connect to must be on the same WiFi network as the laptop.
+- The `.env` file doesn't get updated unless you restart the expo server.